-For this lab, since we'll be using TTL chips (see below in Section 1.5) you should set the switch to TTL; in other labs we'll be using CMOS chips, and so the switch setting should be changed.
+For this lab, since we'll be using TTL chips (see below in Section 1.5) you should set the switch to TTL; in other labs we'll be using CMOS chips, and so the switch setting should be changed; the new chips that we are using actually have a logic '1' voltage of 3.3V, rather than 5V.
+This logic probe will still work correctly.